vinceimbat/vinceimbat/content/an unorthodox lecture wienpahl.md

 * Highlight, page 1
 Then, too, I have grown tired of thinking and the rational.
 This is not to say that thinking and the rational can be found to be unimportant.
 It is rather to say that something else slips in.
 I feel the need for control, and, hence, for the rational and reasonable, as strongly as ever.
 But from investigation I have gone to reflection,—from the river to the pool, from the clear and clean to the turgid and opaque.
 The way is not easy and perhaps I should not have selected it for myself.

+==The aspiration is to become both an intellectual and a mystic, with an inclination toward the latter, a direct connection with reality.
+- This implies studying the work of those who showed both a dedication to intellect and direct knowledge.
+- Continuing an exploration of photography as direct knowing.
+- Deepening my meditation practice.

 * Highlight, page 1
 I do not believe that philosophy and science are the same thing, or that philosophy is a science, or that there is only one way of knowing.